 A lot of people out there seem to think that SAP is in the business of doing favors.
 While there are exceptions, this is mostly a delusion.

 SAP has missed its deadline on the rest of the S/4 suite, and it was now scrambling to get functionality released as soon as possible.
 Now, what do you do when you blow all of your deadlines?
 That is right, you adopt “Agile” and begin releasing things willy-nilly.

 Agile has its benefits, and I use Agile on projects, but I don’t use the term Agile to cover up for lack of planning.
-What is completely apparent is that S/4 HANA was announced far too early.
+What is entirely apparent is that S/4 HANA was announced far too early.

 This is not Agile.
 This is marketing getting too far ahead of development and living too comfortably on Fantasy Island, and then putting development on the grill to deliver too quickly.
 It has been well known for some time that making the types of changes to S/4 that SAP talked about making would result in many millions of lines of code being rewritten.
-Now the obvious conclusion is that SAP did not allocate enough time to allow for this to happen, or did not organize their internal teams appropriately to accomplish this task in their predicted timelines.
+Now the apparent conclusion is that SAP did not allocate enough time to allow for this to happen, or did not organize their internal teams appropriately to accomplish this task in their predicted timelines.

 Oracle Fusion (Agile) Development Revisited